Mulwe/ft_printf/README.md

 - %X Prints a number in hexadecimal (base 16) uppercase format.
 - %% Prints a percent sign.

+## About project
-This project only completed a mandatory part.
+ ✨This project only completed a mandatory part.✨